openmrv/MRV/Modules_2/coded.md

 It is relatively straightforward to plot the temporal trajectories of NDFI on Google Earth Engine.
 This can be a useful exercise to understand the land use history of a location in addition to the spectral response to landscape changes.
 To do so, it is necessary to first calculate NDFI for an entire image collection, and then define a function for plotting NDFI at location selected on the map.

 **Note**: This code can be found in the Open MRV repo in the script "CODED/Unmix Time Series".
+A complementary video demonstrating this process can be found on [YouTube here](https://youtu.be/chr626cFl78).

 ```javascript
 // Define a function for SMA and calculate or NDFI